 Saturday, March 18, 2023

-How to Replace Your Jeep's Cabin Filter
+How To Replace Your Jeep's Cabin Filter

 Most Jeep Wranglers, like mine, come off the factory line without the cabin filter.
 My Jeep is a 2015 Jeep Wrangler Unlimited Rubicon.
 In the eight years of owning my Jeep, I never put in a cabin filter.
 However, earlier this year I installed my first cabin filter.

 The cabin filter or A/C air filter is designed to clean the air as it moves through your heating, air conditioning and ventilation systems.
+It can also remove allergens like pollen and dust.

 The cabin filter is located right behind the glove box in the fresh air inlet.
 First, open glove box to take it out.
+Sometimes you may have to turn your recirculate knob to get access to the filter.

 Then disengage the two retaining tabs that secure the two air filter access doors to the H-VAC housing.
 Open the two air filter access doors.